kumar-karan/VIT-Proxy/README.md

-Here's a simple README for your `VIT-Proxy` repository:

----

 # VIT-Proxy

 VIT-Proxy is a macOS utility for toggling proxy settings on the Wi-Fi network.
 This repository contains two AppleScript apps that can turn the proxy on and off as needed.
 The scripts use the `networksetup` command to modify web proxy and secure web proxy settings.